⚙️ EZ Template Advanced

 Competition Robot

-Six-motor drivetrain, position-controlled arm, intake toggle, scuff controls, macros, and pneumatics — all in one guide.
+4-motor drivetrain, position-controlled arm, manipulator (single or dual grip), scuff controls, macros, and pneumatics — built around Override 2026-27 constraints.

 // Chapter 01

-Configure a 3+3 layout in EZ Template — three motors per side, geared for speed and torque.
+Configure a 4-motor tank drive in EZ Template — two motors per side, blue cartridges, geared for Override field traversal under the 55W cap.

 Port Assignment — Plan Before You Code

 Write down your ports before touching the code.
-A 3+3 tank drive looks like this:
+A 4-motor tank drive looks like this:

 PortMotorReversed?Notes